Home ► RIDE ► FAQs ► Answer

 - Click on Disk → Dump to show the Dump to destination dialog.

-- Back in the Dump to destination dialog, confirm the value set in the Medium combo-box (Alt+M).
+- Confirm the value set in the Medium combo-box (Alt+M).
 If it doesn't specify the right floppy type, change it to comply with the floppy inserted in the drive.
-Such inconsistency may arise, for instance, if the application was unable to recognize the disk operating system (DOS) automatically.
+Such inconsistency may occur, for instance, if the DOS has not been recognized.

-- Specify the range of Cylinders to dump to the floppy (Alt+F, and Alt+T, respectively).
-You usually may leave the default values (whole floppy will be dumped), unless you are creating a patch.
+- Specify the range of Cylinders to dump to the image (Alt+F, and Alt+T, respectively).
+You usually may leave the default values (whole floppy will be dumped).

-- If the destination floppy has already been formatted to the target geometry (for instance, you are about to dump a TR-DOS image to a floppy which you know has already been formatted in Betadisk drive), you can tick the Medium already formatted check-box (Alt+A).
-If ticked, only missing or corrupted tracks will be reformatted, thus speeding up the dump process.
-If unticked, each track will be formatted.
-If ticked and the medium is actually not formatted, the dumping may perform slower.
-Hence, untick this check-box whenever you are not sure about the state of the medium to gain the best performance.
+- If the destination floppy has already been formatted to the target geometry (for instance, you are about to dump a TR-DOS image to a floppy which you know has previously been formatted in Betadisk drive), you can tick the Medium already formatted checkbox (Alt+U).

-- The Gap3 value (Alt+G) represents the inter-sector gap.
-Some game producers liked to decrease this value to accommodate an extra sector that normally would not fit in the track (usually as part of their copy-protection scheme, e.g. Titus the Fox game by Titus Interactive).
+- The Gap3 value (Alt+G) represents the inter-sector gap, and it's usually not necessary to change it.
+Some game producers liked to decrease this value to accommodate an extra sector that normally would not fit in the track (sometimes as part of their copy-protection, e.g. Titus the Fox game by Titus Interactive).
 If you stumble upon a track that is apparently longer than common tracks, try to decrease this value.
 The default for this value derives from recognized DOS, or follows the IBM recommendation if DOS hasn't been recognized.

 - The Filler Byte (Alt+B) determines the value that will be used as the initial content of fresh formatted sectors.
 You usually may leave the default.

 - The Do full track analysis checkbox (Alt+A) subjects each track in currently open disk to low-level timing analysis.
 This analysis consists of (1) search for non-formatted areas, (2) search for data in gaps, and (3) search for fuzzy regions in data.
-This checkbox is enabled (and ticked by default) if currently open container provides such low-level information (e.g. KryoFlux Stream files or KryoFlux device itself).
-This checkbox is enabled even if the target container actually doesn't store the low-level information – with this option ticked during dumping to a less featured container (e.g. internal PC floppy controller), you can evaluate on-the-fly which uncommon information, if any, you are about to lose in the less featured container (for instance, you might have lost significant data in a gap as part of a copy-protection).
+This checkbox is enabled (and ticked by default) if the currently opened container provides such low-level information (e.g. KryoFlux Stream files or KryoFlux device itself).
+This checkbox is enabled even if the target container actually doesn't store the low-level information – with this option ticked during dumping to a less featured container (e.g. raw-data *.IMA), you can evaluate on-the-fly which uncommon information, if any, you are about to lose in the less featured container (for instance, you may lose significant data in a gap as part of a copy-protection).

 - This step depends on the device you selected in the Real devices dialog: